PlaidCloud/website/content/en/docs/tasks/access-application-cluster/port-forward-access-application-cluster.md

 title: Use Port Forwarding to Access Applications in a Cluster
 content_type: task
 weight: 40
-min-kubernetes-server-version: v1.10
+min-PlaidCloud-server-version: v1.10
 ---

 <!-- overview -->

-This page shows how to use `kubectl port-forward` to connect to a MongoDB server running in a Kubernetes cluster.
+This page shows how to use `kubectl port-forward` to connect to a MongoDB server running in a PlaidCloud cluster.
 This type of connection can be useful for database debugging.